-The Department of Psychology and Counseling offers two doctoral (Ph.D.) programs and two masters programs (M.S.).
+The Department of Psychology and Counseling offers a Ph.D. in Psychology with two specialized programs (School Psychology and Counseling Psychology) and two masters programs (Mental Health Counseling and School Psychology).
 Below is a brief description of each with links to more information.

 - School Psychology